 Me: Captain Jack was a Time Agent.

 Sue: So there’s a connection to Torchwood?
 That’s interesting.
-OK, so the anniversary special has Derren Brown, Matt Smith, Benedict Cumberbatch and John Barrowman in it.
+Okay, so the anniversary special has Derren Brown, Matt Smith, Benedict Cumberbatch and John Barrowman in it.
 I’d watch it.

-Sue: Leela is great in this.
-This story really suits her.
-Her innocence could be annoying but it’s funny because she’s anything but innocent.
-The actress who plays Leela is excellent.
+Sue: Leela’s great in this.
+The story really suits her.
+Her innocence could be annoying, but it’s funny because she’s anything but innocent.
+The actress who plays her is excellent.

 The Doctor jumps out of the cab and disappears into the fog.

 Sue: This era really lends itself to Doctor Who.
 The BBC are experts when it comes to this sort of thing.
-They should have exiled the Doctor to Earth in the 1880s.
+They should have exiled him to Earth in the 1880s.
 That would have been great.

-And then she settles on an even better idea:
+And then she has an even better idea.

 Sue: Tom Baker would have been an excellent Sherlock Holmes.

-Sue: Tom is really enjoying himself.
-Look at him – he’s beaming from ear to ear.
+Sue: He’s really enjoying himself; he’s beaming from ear to ear.
 The script is excellent.
-Did Robert Holmes swallow a thesaurus when he wrote this one?
+Did Robert Holmes swallow a thesaurus when he wrote this?

-Sue: Mrs Hudson?
-It is Sherlock.
-Does she leave this much food out for him every night?
-There’s enough food on that table to feed the five thousand!
+Sue: Does she leave this much food out for him every night?
+There’s enough on that table to feed the 5,000!

-Sue: OK, so you’ve got Derren Brown, Matt Smith, Benedict Cumberbatch, John Barrowman and Michael Ball as the Phantom of the Opera.
+Sue: Okay, so you’ve got Derren Brown, Matt Smith, Benedict Cumberbatch, John Barrowman and Michael Ball as the Phantom of the Opera.
 The anniversary special practically writes itself.

-Weng-Chiang swings across the length of the stage on a rope to escape the Doctor.
+Weng-Chiang swings across the stage on a rope.